76ers beat Wizards 107-98; Simmons leaves with knee injury

 Washington has the worst record (24-44) of the 22 teams in Orlando.

 Philadelphia is trying to make the most of a favorable schedule.
-This was the the second game in a five-game stretch in which the 76ers play opponents currently seeded seventh or lower in their respective conference.
+This was the second game in a five-game stretch in which the 76ers play opponents currently seeded seventh or lower in their respective conference.

 The 76ers held the offensively challenged Wizards to 42% shooting.
-That came after coach Brett Brown publicly blasted his team’s defensive effort, saying it “stinks” after his club allowed 126 and 130 points in their first two games in Orlando.
+That came after Brown publicly blasted his team’s defensive effort, saying it “stinks” after allowing 126 and 130 points in their first two games in Orlando.

+For the Wizards, the season is all but over but guard Troy Brown said he likes the improvement.

+“I feel like our communication is better and we are heading in the right direction,” Brown said.

 TIP-INS